Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_3/README.md

 At this stage, Rtest remains **experimental** and has a key limitation: it can only test ROS 2 components whose source code is available in the workspace, since it relies on compile-time template substitution to mock and intercept ROS entities.
 This prevents testing against precompiled or system-installed packages.
 Despite this, Rtest shows strong potential as a unified, deterministic testing layer that could **complement the approach presented in this module**.

 ## Exercises

+In this module, participants will debug and complete a ROS 2 node and its corresponding unit tests, fixing intentional defects and ensuring all tests pass deterministically.

+### Exercise 1

+Start from the provided `LaserDetectorNode` ROS2 node implementation and unit tests.
+The goal is to identify and fix the issues that currently prevent the tests from passing, ensuring the node can be compiled, tested deterministically, and behaves as expected.

+What to review:

+- Source: [laser_detector_node.cpp](src/laser_detector_node.cpp) — intentional defects are present.
+- Header: [laser_detector_node.hpp](include/module_3/laser_detector_node.hpp) — intentional defects are present.
+- Tests: [test_laser_detector.cpp](test/test_laser_detector.cpp) — contains `BEGIN EDIT / END EDIT` blocks and an intentional failing check.

+Tasks:

+- Run the tests with `colcon test` and examine the output to identify which parts of the node or tests are failing.
+- Review the node’s header and source files to find and correct issues such as typos, missing includes, and mismatched parameter or topic names that cause the tests to fail.
+- Locate the `BEGIN EDIT / END EDIT` blocks in the test file and replace the placeholder or failing statements with the appropriate assertions.
+Remove the intentional failure once the expected logic is implemented.
+- Use the provided utilities (`spin_until`, `make_scan`) for deterministic execution for the missing test instead of arbitrary sleeps or background spinning threads.

+#### Definition of success

+The task is complete when tests are run and the output shows **0 errors and 0 failures**, demonstrating that:

+- The node declares and retrieves parameters correctly.
+- Publishers and subscribers are registered under the correct topic names and message types.
+- The node processes incoming LaserScan messages without exceptions.
+- The obstacle detection logic produces correct Boolean results for both obstacle-present and obstacle-absent scenarios

 ## References